Inflation in Chile: History of inflation in Chile

 Starting in 1878, the Chilean state increased the issuing of new banknotes (fiat currency) causing the Chilean peso to devaluate.
 When the War of the Pacific began in 1879 the government issued more fiat currency in order to afford the costly war, and continued to do so in 1880 and 1881.
 In 1881 the country prepared for a return to the gold standard and to gradually eliminate fiat currency.
 However, during the Chilean Civil War in 1891 the government of José Manuel Balmaceda issued more fiat money to finance this new war.
 By 1891 a dispute begun between those who supported a return to gold convertibility of money ("oreros") and those who opposed convertibility ("papeleros").
 In 1892 the "oreros" succeeded in having the convertibility of currency approved by law and in December 1895 non-convertible legal tender was pulled out of circulation.
 In 1898 the convertible regime collapsed once again in the face of severe economic instability (crop failure, war scare) and was abolished.
 Issuing of fiat money then continued until 1907 but from there on currency was issued with convertibility to gold or saltpetre mining related legal titles.

-Edwin W. Kemmerer, a "Money Doctor", was invited to Chile in 1925 to deal with monetary policy and inflation problems which were considered one of the principal economic problems of Chile at the time.
+Edwin W. Kemmerer, referred to in an expression of the time as the money doctor, was invited to Chile in 1925 to deal with monetary policy and inflation problems which were considered one of the principal economic problems of Chile at the time.
 The visit by Kemmerer was used to back up monetary policies already outlined by Chileans.
 These reforms included the creation of a central bank, the establishment of a government budget law and general bank law.
 All these reforms were established by rule by decree by Arturo Alessandri who had been reestablished in power following a coup d'etat against him in 1924 (where the coup-makers protested among other things against inflation).
 Gold convertibility was established in 1925.
-As result of these reforms Chile managed to tame inflation to such degree that the 1920s were the decade with less inflation in the 1890–1980 period.
-Another concequence of the reforms was an increased easyness by Chile to obtain loans not only in the United States but also in the United Kingdom, Switzerland and Germany.
+As result of these reforms Chile managed to tame inflation to such degree that over the 1890–1980 period, the 1920s were the decade with least inflation.
+Another consequence of the reforms was an increased easyness by Chile to obtain loans not only in the United States but also in the United Kingdom, Switzerland and Germany.
 In the years after the visit of Kemmerer there was a sharp increase in foreign investments.
 The Great Depression in Chile brought initially a period of deflation of currency followed by inflation in 1931 and 1932.
 The inflation was brought under control momentarily after 1932 but resurfaced again in 1936.